-Prospect is a decidedly white-collar town, with fully 87.50% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Prospect is a town of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Prospect who work in maintenance occupations (25.00%), office and administrative support (20.83%), and healthcare (20.83%).
+Prospect is a blue-collar town, with 40.70% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Prospect is a town of service providers, transportation and shipping workers, and construction workers and builders.
+There are especially a lot of people living in Prospect who work in maintenance occupations (39.53%), business and financial occupations (6.98%), and office and administrative support (4.65%).

-A relatively large number of people in Prospect telecommute to their jobs.
-Overall, about 20.83% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 11.63% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Prospect is worth considering.

-Prospect is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Prospect doesn't have a public transportation system that people use for their commute.

 The people who call Prospect home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Prospect residents report their race to be White, followed by Native American.
 Important ancestries of people in Prospect include German, English, Irish, Yugoslavian, and Other West Indian.